junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 _2.Prompt selection is crucial for achieving good performance when training language models with limited data._

-_3.Researchers found that choosing the best prompt is challenging and previous studies may have overestimated the performance of few-shot learning._
+_3.Choosing the best prompt is challenging and previous studies may have overestimated the performance of few-shot learning._

-_4.Prompt selection showed high variance in test accuracy relative to the average prompt, and the ability to reliably choose good prompts degraded as models grew bigger and generalized better.
+_4.Prompt selection showed high variance in test accuracy relative to the average random prompt, and the ability to reliably choose good prompts degraded as models grew bigger and generalized better.

-5.Prompt selection is still difficult even with more labeled data, greatly undermining the potential value of prompts in the true few-shot setting.
+_5.Prompt selection is still difficult even with more labeled data, greatly undermining the potential value of prompts in the true few-shot setting._

-6.The prompts are model-specific, and prompt selection methods did not perform well across models.
+_6.The prompts are model-specific, and prompt selection methods did not perform well across other models._

-7.The findings suggest that prompt selection is a challenging problem that needs more attention and research to improve its performance._
+_7.The findings suggest that prompt selection is a challenging problem that needs more attention and research to improve its performance._

 ## References